 I used to pray my kids would grow up to do great things for God.
 I grew up and didn’t do anything great for God, but maybe my role was to be the MOTHER of people who did great things for God.
 So I prayed for that.

 What my kids do for God isn’t what burns in my belly anymore.
-What occupies my thoughts and populates my most fervent prayers is that my children would know, really know, how much they are loved and known by that God Who created them.
+What occupies my thoughts and populates my most fervent prayers is that my children would know, really know, how much they are loved and known by their Creator.

 For this reason I bow my knees before the Father, from whom every family in heaven and on earth is named, that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
 Ephesians 3:14-19